The Forbidden City

 Overall Layout: The Forbidden City covers a vast area surrounded by high walls and moats, and is laid out in the traditional Chinese courtyard style.
 It consists of the outer court, where courtiers work and hold ceremonies, and the inner court, where the emperor and his family live.
 This layout reflects the architectural rigor and grandeur of the Ming Dynasty.

-Palace Architecture: The Forbidden City has many palace.
+Palace Architecture: The Forbidden City has many palaces.
 These palaces are richly decorated and meticulously carved, showing the essence of ancient Chinese architecture.
 The architectural layout of the palace is rigorous and highly ceremonial, expressing the symbolism of honoring imperial power and sanctity.
 Among them, as a place to hold major celebrations, the scale and grandeur of the Hall of Supreme Harmony is the pinnacle of Ming Dynasty architecture.

 Second, architectural details and decoration